xtrm-en/flow-cli/README.md

 # flow-cli

-A command-line tool for automating and prettifying common tasks, built for 42.
+A multi-purpose command-line tool for automating and prettifying common tasks, built for 42.

 ## License

 This project is licensed under the LGPLv3, see the [LICENSE file](./LICENSE) for more details.